Eating Disorder Nutrition Therapy

 How long will we have to work together in my recovery journey?

 I wish I could answer that.
 But unfortunately, this isn’t cookie-cutter type work.
 Each individual is different and needs a different counseling experience.
-Typically, I work with individuals for 1-plus years in this healing work.
-With that shared, please know that every client experience is different and unique, and we will work together as partners to figure out what is best for you, as we move forward in our work.
+Typically, I work with individuals for a minimum of 6 months – 1 year or so in this healing work.
+With that shared, please know that every client experience is different and unique, and we will work together as partners to figure out what is best for you or your child, as we move forward in our work.

 Do you take insurance?

-I don’t take insurance.
-However, with a nutrition referral form that I will provide you (signed by your medical doctor), I can give you a superbill, which you can personally submit to your insurance to potentially receive reimbursement for services.
-Please note: Even with a superbill, there is no guarantee for reimbursement, and you’ll still need to pay in advance, or at the time of, our counseling session.
+I don’t take any insurance and payment is due at the time of service.
+Fees are charged after a session with the credit card kept on file, which will be obtained by completing the electronic “new client paperwork.”
+However, with a nutrition referral form that I will provide you (which I need signed by your medical doctor), I can give you a superbill, which you can personally submit to your insurance to potentially receive reimbursement (or some reimbursement) for services, depending upon your coverage.
+Please note: even with a superbill, there is no guarantee for reimbursement.
 I encourage you to check with your insurance provider to see if and what registered dietitian services are covered under your plan.
-If you’d like to check with your insurance about what nutrition counseling services are covered for you, here is a document to review and use when checking your benefits with the codes and questions you need.
+If you’d like to check with your insurance about what nutrition counseling services are covered for you, if any, here is a document to use when checking your benefits with the codes and questions you need.

 I’m in.
 I’d like to get started with eating disorder nutrition therapy.